How We Built an AI Consulting Team

 This is the emergent property in action.
 The Structurer re-cleaved.
 The revised tree was tighter.

-Steps 5-6 — Analyst applied heuristics first (not regression analysis, not surveys — heuristics), looking at the simulated support ticket data.
+Steps 5-6 - Analyst applied heuristics first (not regression analysis, not surveys - heuristics), looking at the support ticket data.
 Identified that the majority of churned customers had open support tickets in the 30 days before cancellation.

 Step 7 - Engagement Lead delivered using the Synthesis Pyramid: - Situation: Churn up in Q4 - Complication: Support ticket volume correlated strongly with churn; response times had increased - Resolution: Address support capacity and implement auto-triage